Jamesy-tech/BookUI/README.md

 • Opens a command-style panel on any page
 • Lets you run JavaScript instantly
 • Works for both beginners and coders
 • No extensions or installs needed

+*Please note BookUI does not work on ALL websites due to security reasons, try Google or Jamesy Creator.
+BookUI should work on most websites. *

 ## How to Get It